Files

 2. Add an Esri Geodatabase (Open API Geodb) Reader

-Add an E Esri Geodatabase (Open API Geodb) reader to the canvas by clicking on the Reader button on the top menu bar or by going to Readers > Add Reader.
-In the Add Reader dialog, select Esri Geodatabase (Open API Geodb) as the Format, then for Dataset, browse to the Neighborhoods.gdb dataset, which is available for download from the Files section on this article.
+Add an Esri Geodatabase (Open API Geodb) reader to the canvas by clicking on the Reader button on the top menu bar or by going to Readers > Add Reader.
+In the Add Reader dialog, select Esri Geodatabase (Open API Geodb) as the Format, then for Dataset, browse to the Neighborhoods.gdb dataset, which is available for download from the Files section of this article.

 3. Find Center Point